Radhees-Engg/Radhees-Engg/README.md

 ---

-> "Didn’t have the hardware, but I had the hunger.
-Started with a laptop, and a dream."
+> "Didn’t have the money for hardware, but I had the hunger.
+Started with just a laptop, diving into programming — and a dream."